xinyuwei-david/AI-Foundry-Model-Performance/readme.md

 If you want the deployed model to have more exclusive performance and lower latency, you can use the Managed Compute mode.

-## Performance test of AI models in Azure Machine Learning
+## Performance test of AI models deployed on Managed Compute in AML and AI Foundry

 In this section, we focus on the models deployed on Managed Compute in the Model Catalogue on AML.